 Doctors and scientists at Northwestern University created a paper tool to teach people about clinical trials.
 They tested that tool with a diverse group of people.
 Northwestern is now working with members of the community and partners to turn the paper tool into an online tool.
 The online tool is called Health for All – Real Talk: Clinical Trials.
-The Health for All tool will help everyone make informed decisions about joining a trial.
-The tool will also help people find trials that they might want to join.
+The Health for All tool will help everyone make informed decisions about joining a clinical trial.
+The tool will also help people find clinical trials that they might want to join.

 Health for All was developed in partnership with the following institutions and organizations:

 - Northwestern University Feinberg School of Medicine

 - Galter Health Sciences Library and Learning Center

 - Chicago Department of Public Health

 - University of Illinois Chicago

 - Help people across Chicago learn about clinical trials.

 - Help libraries support people who want to learn about clinical trials.

 - Do research to improve how libraries can help people learn about clinical trials.